Statins are primarily prescribed for:

 HMG-CoA reductase is an enzyme that helps your body make cholesterol.
 Statins help to block this enzyme, which in turn causes your body to make less cholesterol.
 When you make less cholesterol, your liver makes more LDL receptors, which attract LDL particles in the blood.
 This reduces the amount of LDL ("bad") cholesterol in your bloodstream.
 Lower LDL cholesterol levels also tend to lead to lower levels of triglycerides and higher HDL (“good”) cholesterol levels in the blood.
 Statins have anti-inflammatory effects on blood vessels which help reduce the formation of fatty plaque on blood vessel walls.

-Statins can interact with many medicines.
+Statins can interact with many medications.
 Below are some examples.
-But, you should talk to your doctor and pharmacist about the specific medicines that you are taking.
+But, you should talk to your doctor and pharmacist about the specific medications that you are taking.

 Statins can interact with certain foods, herbs, and supplements.
 Here are examples of potential interactions: